leannedo/the-right-brain-dev/src/posts/prep-brain-for-coding-post/prep-brain-for-coding.md

 ---
 title: 'Prep our brain for the coding journey'
 date: '2021-05-10'
 description: 'One thing for certain is I didn't just jump into learning programming in day 1.
-But I spend sometimes to get myself aquainted to logical questions, problem solvings, math...'
+But I spend sometimes to get myself acquainted to logical questions, problem solvings, math'
 ---

 ![Alt text here](./prep-code.jpeg)